The Discovery Group

 The Discovery Group is made of 12 people, and half of the Group have experience of the care system.

-Lex Baillie, Police Scotland
+Lex Baillie, nominated by Police Scotland

 Chief Inspector Baillie joined Strathclyde Police in 1994 and spent his early career policing the communities of Lanarkshire, undertaking a number of diverse operational and leadership roles.
 By the time of the creation of Police Scotland in 2013, CI Baillie had been promoted to Inspector, with responsibility for leading several teams of response and community officers in South Lanarkshire.